-Whether you’re one of the lucky few who has a bathroom with ample space and multiple sinks or you’re the kind of person whose bathroom feels more like a closet with plumbing (we’re right there with you), you can’t deny that bathroom storage is an endless battle.
-More often than not, mirrored medicine cabinets don’t store much more than a toothbrush, and under-the-sink storage is more or less a bottomless pit.
+Whether you’re one of the lucky few who has a bathroom with ample space and multiple sinks, or you’re the kind of person whose bathroom feels more like a closet with plumbing (we’re right there with you), you can’t deny that bathroom storage is an endless battle.
+More often than not, mirrored medicine cabinets don’t store much more than a toothbrush, and under-the-sink storage is more or less a chaotic bottomless pit.

 But stylish and functional bathroom storage is possible; it just takes a little creativity.
 Meet our favorite bathroom storage solution of all: floating storage shelves.
 They’re functional, they’re stylish, and if you do them right, they can look just like something you’d find on your Pinterest feed.
 Plus, without brackets or bulky hardware, they're pretty streamlined, so you can fit them in any small space.

 Don't just take out word for it, though–check out these 15 floating shelf ideas that prove they deserve a place in anyone's bathroom.

 Floating shelves come in many shapes and sizes, but there’s nothing wrong with the classic.
 This thick dark wood option is minimally invasive, but it serves up maximal style.
 It’s a sturdy choice that you know can hold almost anything, whether it’s your spare hand towels or your heavy glass jars holding your bath products.

 With bathrooms, simplicity reigns supreme.
 That’s why it’s a fitting place for metallic decorations.
 Here we love the effortless design of these golden metal shelves.
 They are the perfect place to display plants, photo frames, or even skincare products.
 The bonus rod at the bottom for draping a hand towel is an additional bonus.